-- Large body makes cleaning stairs a little tricky
+- The large body makes cleaning stairs a little tricky

 - Short hose lacks reach

-- Bulky nozzle may be too big inside vehicles
+- The bulky nozzle may be too big inside vehicles

 The power and agitation make this one of the better options for cleaning pet hair and spills on carpet and upholstery.

-Unfortunately, the short hose and large frame limits its capabilities as a stair cleaner.
+Unfortunately, the short hose and large frame limit its capabilities as a stair cleaner.

 The body of this carpet cleaner is bigger when you put it side-by-side with other brands like the Bissell.

-Bottom line: The Rug Doctor Compact Carpet Cleaner is a great option if you’re looking for a spot cleaning machine that has both power and agitation.
-This variant is easily one of the most powerful options at its class.
-Unfortunately the size of the body limits its reach on stairs.
+Bottom line: The Rug Doctor Compact Carpet Cleaner is an excellent option if you’re looking for a spot cleaning machine that has both power and agitation.
+This variant is easily one of the most potent options in its class.
+Unfortunately, the size of the body limits its reach on the stairs.
 So you may want to look elsewhere for a stair cleaner.

 Fortunately, Bissell offers something lighter and smaller in the ProHeat 2X.